usnistgov/800-63-3/sp800-63-3/cover.md

 **Identity Assurance Level 3** – At IAL 3, in-person identity proofing is required.
 Identifying attributes must be verified by an authorized representative of the CSP through examination of physical documentation as described in [SP 800-63A](sp800-63a.html).

-**Authenticator Assurance Level 1** - AAL 1 provides single factor authentication, giving some assurance that the same claimant who participated in previous transactions is accessing the protected transaction or data.
-AAL 1 allows a wide range of available authentication technologies to be employed.
-It also permits the use of any of the authentication methods of higher authenticator assurance levels, therefore allowing CSPs to allow users to use a higher AAL authenticator to be at AAL 1.
+**Authenticator Assurance Level 1** - AAL 1 provides some assurance that the claimant controls the authenticator registered to a subscriber.
+AAL 1 uses single-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove through a secure authentication protocol that he or she possesses and controls the authenticator.

-**Authenticator Assurance Level 2** – AAL 2 provides higher assurance that the same claimant who participated in previous transactions is accessing the protected transaction or data.
-At least two different authentication factors SHALL be used.
-AAL 2 also permits any of the authentication methods of AAL 3.
-AAL 2 authentication requires cryptographic mechanisms that protect the primary authenticator against compromise by the protocol threats for all threats at AAL 1.
-Approved cryptographic techniques SHALL be used at AAL 2 and above.
+**Authenticator Assurance Level 2** – AAL 2 provides high confidence that the claimant controls the authenticator registered to a subscriber.
+Two different authentication factors are required.
+Approved cryptographic techniques are required at AAL 2 and above.

-**Authenticator Assurance Level 3** – AAL 3 is intended to provide the highest practical digital authentication assurance.
-Authentication at AAL 3 is based on proof of possession of a key in a physical authenticator through a cryptographic protocol.
-AAL 3 is similar to AAL 2 except that only hardware cryptographic authenticators are allowed (in conjunction with a memorized secret if a single-factor cryptographic device is used) and that the authenticator SHALL be resistant to verifier impersonation attacks.
-The authenticator SHALL be a hardware cryptographic module validated at Federal Information Processing Standard (FIPS) 140 Level 2 or higher overall (Level 1 for single-factor authenticators) with at least FIPS 140 Level 3 physical security.
-AAL 3 authenticator requirements can be met by using the PIV authentication private key of a FIPS 201 compliant Personal Identity Verification (PIV) Card.
+**Authenticator Assurance Level 3** – AAL 3 provides very high confidence that the claimant controls the authenticator registered to a subscriber.
+Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
+AAL 3 is similar to AAL 2 except that a "hard" cryptographic authenticator that also provides impersonation resistance is required.

 **Federation Assurance Level 1** - FAL 1 allows for the subscriber to retrieve and present a bearer assertion directly to the relying party (RP) in the front channel.
 The assertion must be asymmetrically signed with an appropriate algorithm.